PCOS: What is it and how to beat it naturally.

-Insulin resistance: a diet high in refined carbs and sugar in the long term can compromised the activity of insulin receptors causing higher levels of insulin to be released by the pancreas.
-This can have an impact on ovulation, stimulate ovaries to produce androgens instead of estrogens
+Insulin resistance: a diet high in refined carbs and sugar in the long term can compromise the activity of insulin receptors causing higher levels of insulin to be released by the pancreas.
+This can have an impact on ovulation, stimulate ovaries to produce androgens instead of estrogens.

-Weight gain: Aromatase is an enzyme produced by fat tissue which increases androgens, so if you are overweigh you are likely to produce more testosterone and androgens
+Weight gain: Aromatase is an enzyme produced by fat tissue which increases androgens, so if you are overweight you are likely to produce more testosterone and androgens.

 Low Thyroid Hormones: if your Thyroid is struggling to produce thyroid hormones this can have an impact on your ovaries’ capacity to ovulate.

-Nutrients Deficiencies: In order for your ovaries to function properly, they need specific nutrients like zinc, vitamin D, iodine, selenium, if there is a lack of them there could be issues and symptoms can raise.
+Nutrients Deficiencies: For your ovaries to function properly, they need specific nutrients like zinc, vitamin D, iodine, selenium, if there is a lack of them there could be issues and symptoms can raise.